Google Sign-In Required

 • Step 3: Cherry-Pick Only The Approved Hotfix Into release

-• Steps 5 Through 7: Run The Service Release Job
+• Steps 5 And 6: Start The Guided Release Invocation

 • Decision Points And Exceptions